biwascheme/biwascheme/README.md

 ### How to use with node.js to run a biwa script

-1. $ npm install biwascheme
+1. $ npm install -g biwascheme
 2. create a file a.scm:

     (display "Hello, world!")